zh-plus/openlrc/README.md

 using [faster-whisper](https://github.com/guillaumekln/faster-whisper)) voice file and translate/polish ([OpenAI-GPT](https://github.com/openai/openai-python)) the text.

+**This new project is rapidly underway, and we welcome any issues or pull requests.**

 ## Installation

 Please install CUDA and cuDNN first according to https://opennmt.net/CTranslate2/installation.html to enable